 - A communal camp fire place that also doubles for kup murri preparation is available

-- A high and low challenge ropes course will be operational from 2009.
-Instruction will be available by arrangement with the College
+- A high challenge ropes course is available for hire by arrangement with the College

 - Water holes at the highway bridge at Keelbottom Creek can be easily accessed for water based activities subject to seasonal flow in the creek